lukaszkorecki/oreo/README.md

     :tracer #oc/ref :foobar.system/tracer
     ```

 -   `#oc/ref!` should be used when you need the **value** of a var.
 This is useful when a component expects a function or a value directly, not a var.
-For example, if you have an atom defined in a namespace and you want to pass it to a component, you would use `#oc/ref!` to get the atom itself.
+For example, if you have an atom defined in a namespace and you want to pass it to a component as a dependency, you would use `#oc/ref!` to get the atom itself.

     ```clojure
     :store #oc/ref! foobar.system/store